 Once the defense has been raised, the burden shifts to the prosecution to disprove the defense beyond a reasonable doubt.
 Moes v.
 State, 91 Wis.2d 756.

-Meyer Van Severen, S.C., is a criminal defense law firm where 100% of our resources are focused on defending criminal and drunk driving cases.
+Van Severen Law Office, is a criminal defense law firm where 100% of our resources are focused on defending criminal and drunk driving cases.
 We’re able to focus on understanding the complexities of things like the coercion defense.
 If you’ve been charged with a crime in Wisconsin, contact our criminal defense lawyers immediately to set up a free consultation.
 (414) 270-0202.